-- 4. Future Professionals may not visit with another student who is servicing a client. - 5.
-Future Professionals may not gather around the reception desk, reception area, or offices. - 6.
-Food, drinks, and water bottles are allowed only in the lunchroom. - 7.
-Paul Mitchell The School St. Louis is a smoke-free campus.
-Students who fail to follow this policy will be suspended for a total of three (3) days.
-This includes cigarettes, electronic cigarettes, and vaping devices. - 8.
-Stealing or taking school or another's personal property is unacceptable, and is grounds for termination.
+- 4. Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest. - 5.
+Future Professional may not gather around the service desk, the service reception area, or the offices. - 6.
+Food, drinks, and water bottles are allowed only in the Future Professional lounge.

+7. The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises.

+8. Stealing or taking school property or another's personal property is unacceptable and grounds for termination.